 “Status Update” follows the usual teen-comedy film culture: jocks, nerds, mean girls, oddball teachers.
 The stereotypical portrait of American high school life is nothing new—but this movie spices up the details with riotous comedy and fantasy, and a moral lesson that may not change your attitude about life, but will surely entertain you.

 We are all drawn to the idea of a magic lamp—the genie making your wishes come true.
-The same fun fantasy is utilized in “Status Update” in the form of a magic app.
+The same fantasy is utilized in “Status Update” in the form of a magic app.
 So relevant.
 Desperate for social media praises by posting a fake image you want to project?
 In this movie, your status update actually comes true.
 If you post “I’m a classically trained singer,” then boom!
-Open your mouth and you now sing like Luciano Pavarotti.
+Open your mouth and you’re Luciano Pavarotti.
 It sounds corny, but this movie makes cheesy and corny funny.

 Kyle Moore (Ross Lynch), a California dude with a typical beach-blonde surfer hair, is the new student in his Connecticut high school.
 High school is tough, family life is tough.
 It’s hard enough to survive the hostile new school; what more would it take for him to fit in?